richpeck/exception_handler/README.md

   <img src="./readme/http_codes.png" />
 </p>

-It works by injecting [`exceptions_app`](http://guides.rubyonrails.org/configuring.html#rails-general-configuration) with our own [ `controller`](app/controllers/exception_handler/exceptions_controller.rb).
+It works by injecting [`exceptions_app`](http://guides.rubyonrails.org/configuring.html#rails-general-configuration) with a custom [ `controller`](app/controllers/exception_handler/exceptions_controller.rb).

-The controller uses a *single* [view](app/views/exception_handler/show.html.erb) to build a *dynamic* response to errors raised by Rails.
+The controller uses a single *[view](app/views/exception_handler/show.html.erb)* to build a *dynamic* response to errors raised.
+The view remains constant; the ONLY moving part is the *[layout](/app/views/layouts/exception.html.erb)* - which changes depending on the HTTP response to be returned.
-The view has access to an `@exception` object (set by the controller) - allowing us to show the error's message etc.

-The most important thing to remember is that `exception_handler` is designed to provide a custom "exceptions" controller which is invoked any time Rails experiences an error.
-The controller calls a view and layout to provide a completely custom error pages gem for Rails.
+The real beauty lies in the *simplicity* through which this is achieved.
+Rather than having many different elements, the SOLE focus is to provide a dynamic HTML response through `exceptions_app`. `ExceptionHandler` does this within the scope of `ActionView`, allowing you to use your own layouts etc.

+The controller builds an `@exception` object, which can then be referenced in the view.
+The magic comes from the layouts, which determine the look & feel of the erroneous page.
+Since `500` errors typically dente

 --

 ### 📑 HTTP

 The most important thing to understand is that *it doesn't matter* which errors Rails raises - they *all* need to be wrapped in a [valid HTTP response](https://www.w3.org/Protocols/rfc2616/rfc2616-sec6.html).
-Due to the nature of HTTP, you only need to facilitate responses for [`4xx`](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes#4xx_Client_errors) + [`5xx`](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes#5xx_Server_errors) status codes.
+Due to the nature of HTTP, you only need to facilitate responses for its [`4xx`](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes#4xx_Client_errors) + [`5xx`](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes#5xx_Server_errors) status codes.

+This means that all you're really doing is taking "Ruby" errors and giving them an appropriate HTTP status code & message body (HTML).
+Rails handles the process for you - the only thing we need to worry about is how the HTML is generated.

-What confuses most people is the way in which Rails translates *application* errors into *HTTP* errors.
-It does this via the `ActionDispatch::ExceptionWrapper.rescue_responses` hash, which is used by ____ to
+What confuses most is the way in which Rails does this - *translating* application errors into valid HTTP responses.
+The whole process is handled by [`ActionDispatch::ShowExceptions`](https://github.com/rails/rails/blob/master/actionpack/lib/action_dispatch/middleware/show_exceptions.rb#L44) -

-The ExceptionWrapper middleware translates
+In other words,

 <p align="center">
   <img src="./readme/middleware.jpg" />